kokoro-aya/shizuku-front-end/README.md

 - [x] i18n in a typed way (4 languages are supported: zh-CN, zh-TW, en-US and fr-FR)
 - [x] Some predefined maps and possibility to switch the map

-## Known bugs
+## Known issues

+- The first connection to the server may take longer to response, once the server is set up, it will be much faster to connect to the server and receive response.
+This is caused by the usage of reflection and ki-shell in the server side.
-- You have to wait a while for the map menu to be pop over
+- You have to wait awhile for the map menu to be pop over
 - The ending-game notice might be pop up in the first time as soon as the game is in process, I have fixed this issue but not sure if it persists.
 - You may need to reset the game to make it possible to launch a game (while clicking reset, the playground will keep the same)
-- Bottom lines of the editor box and dashboard box is not aligned on load, but you could resize the page, and then they will be aligned
+- Bottom lines of the editor box and dashboard box is not aligned on load, but you could resize the page, and then they will be aligned at resizing events

 More documentations are under construction.